 Adult candidates need to discover for themselves, just like you.
-This means instructors of adults need to allow their candidates' opportunities to draw their own conclusions instead of simply being told what is right and wrong.
+This means instructors of adults need to allow their candidates' opportunities to draw their own conclusions instead of simply telling them what is right and wrong.

 The following methods require more behind-the-scenes thought and preparation.
 The great news is these methods allow the instructor to become an observer and/or an assistant rather than the "teacher".
-In other words, the candidates become their own instructors.
+In other words, the candidates become their own instructors, you become their facilitator.